undur/wonder-slim/README.md

 `ERExtensions` only pulls in two external dependencies `slf4j-api` and `log4j`.
 The other two frameworks are unchanged from wonder; `WOOGNL ` pulls in `ognl` and `Ajax` pulls in `jabsorb`.

-### Reduce the amount of code used from closed frameworks
+### Reduce usage of code and APIs in closed frameworks

 This might sound ironic since Slim is based on a closed framework.
 But we still reduce the usage of closed WO APIs as much as possible.
 This includes not using NS* collection classes, foundation utility classes etc.